labyrinthinesecurity/zero-hallucination/README.md

 As expected, plan v1 which worked well in part I, becomes unsatisfiable.
 SymAI returns an UNSAT core

 t takes 5 iterations for Deepseek to find a satisfiable workaround.
 Deepseek's final plan, v7.
-It takes about 25 minutes for symAI to validate it on my standard VM.
+It takes about 38 seconds for symAI to validate it on my standard VM.
 (So take the word "realtime" with a pinch of salt, here!).

 ## Conclusion